dotnsf/imagesearch/README.md

 - `$ node app`

-    - Message `server starting on XXXX ...` will be displayed. `XXXX` is running port number which is going to be used later.
+    - Message `server starting on NNNN ...` will be displayed. `NNNN` is running port number which is going to be used later.

 - (Optional)If you are going to use Swagger API document, quit application once, edit **host** value in public/doc/swagger.yaml with your hostname and port number, and run API again: `$ node app`

+## How to use Swagger API document

+Access to /doc:  http(s)://hostname:NNNN/doc/

 ## How to import sample images(from [Irasutoya](https://www.irasutoya.com/))

 - Edit following values in irasutoya_import.js:

-    - **post_api_url** need to be set for your API server hostname.
-Edit `localhost` and `6040` for your API server and port number.
+    - **post_api_url** need to be set for your API server.
+Edit `localhost` and `6040` for your API server hostname and running port number.

     - **base_category** need to be set as retrieve target category of Irasutoya.